 Smart pricing allows advertisers to confidently bid the maximum amount that they're willing to pay for clicks on AdSense sites, which then grows the advertising pie for publishers.

-What impact can smart pricing have on my earnings?
+What impact can smart pricing and Smart Bidding have on my earnings?

-Smart pricing is designed to help advertisers confidently bid the maximum that they’re willing to pay for their ads, which will increase publisher revenue over time.
+Smart pricing and Smart Bidding are designed to help advertisers confidently bid the maximum they’re willing to pay for their ads, which will increase publisher revenue over time.
 If a click is determined to be less likely to lead to a business result, like a purchase or a newsletter sign-up, an advertiser’s maximum bid may be reduced.
 When using Smart Bidding, if a click is determined to be more likely to lead to a business result, a higher bid may be set.

-However, it’s important to remember that revenue fluctuations are common in AdSense, and should not be attributed only to smart pricing.
-We recommend reading more about our ad auction and how factors such as the amounts advertisers bid and the way that they set up their ads can impact your earnings.
-In addition, you may wish to review our two-part blog series to troubleshoot any revenue fluctuations that you’re seeing in your account.
+However, it’s important to remember that revenue fluctuations are common in AdSense, and should not be attributed only to smart pricing or Smart Bidding.
+We recommend reading more about our ad auction and how factors such as the amounts advertisers bid and the way they set up their ads can impact your earnings.
+In addition, you may wish to review our two-part blog series to troubleshoot any revenue fluctuations you’re seeing in your account.

-How does smart pricing tie in to the revenue share that I’m paid?
+How does smart pricing and Smart Bidding tie in to the revenue share I’m paid?

-Smart pricing doesn't affect the revenue share that you’re paid; it affects the amount that advertisers bid to enter each ad auction.
+Smart pricing and Smart Bidding don’t impact the revenue share you’re paid; it affects the amount that advertisers bid to enter each ad auction.

 If our system shows that a click on an AdSense ad is less likely to lead to business results, like a purchase or newsletter sign-up, we may reduce an advertiser's maximum bid.
 While this could impact which ad wins the auction, as a publisher, you would still receive the same percentage of earnings from the winning ad.